gromacs/gromacs/docs/user-guide/mdp-options.rst

       volume fluctuations.
 The box is scaled every :mdp:`nstpcouple` steps.
 It can be used for both equilibration and production, but presently it cannot be used for full anisotropic coupling.
+      This requires a (constant or variable) ensemble temperature to be available.

    .. mdp-value:: Parrinello-Rahman